Portrait of Alphonse Leroy

-Portrait of Alphonse Leroy is a 1783 portrait of doctor and man-midwife Alphonse Leroy by Jacques-Louis David, now in the Musée Fabre in Montpellier, which bought it in 1829.
+Portrait of Alphonse Leroy is a 1783 oil-on-canvas portrait of doctor and man-midwife Alphonse Leroy by the French Neoclassical artist Jacques-Louis David.
+It is now in the Musée Fabre in Montpellier, which bought it in 1829.

-It shows its subject looking towards the spectator and leaning on a closed copy of Hippocrates' Morbi mulierum, a work on women's illnesses.
+The painting shows its subject looking towards the spectator and leaning on a closed copy of Hippocrates' Morbi mulierum, a work on women's illnesses.
 On the desk is a 'lampe à quinquet', invented by Leroy himself.
 Together the lamp and book make reference to Cesare Ripa's Iconologia, which states these are the attributes of a study.

 The naturalistic attention to detail and its bright tonality show how David was influenced by Flemish painters during his 1781 stay in Flanders.
 One of his pupils, Jean-François Garneray, assisted in painting the hands and fabrics.
-It was first exhibited at the Paris Salon of 1783.
+The painting was first exhibited at the Paris Salon of 1783.